Your Children Need You to Advocate for Their Education.

 use this contact form

 DISCLAIMER: This website does not offer legal advice, nor does the book.
 Both share information and encourage parent advocacy.
-No liability is assumed for the results of actions readers may take based on the information contained herein.
+No liability is assumed for the results of actions readers may take based on the information given.
 Consult a lawyer if legal advice is needed.